BenBenharrat/livraison05-Carousel-Score-keeper-JS/README.md

 ### Carousel

-First we add the `ul` with all its content that includes the `li` with the `img` inside and that is all we are going to write in the html.
+First we add the `ul` with all its content that includes the `li` with the `img` inside.
+The `active` class is added to the first `li`, it will be the first image to show on the website.
+Finally we add the next button to prepare the 'Next' feature.

+In the CSS we declare a `display: none` to hide all the `li` with `img` inside and we delcare a rule for the `.active` class with a `display: block`.

+First, we need to implement the 'Next picture' feature.
+To do that we need to first *target* all the `li` present in the `ul` so that we know all the available elements to switch to.
+Then we need to check if the element is either hidden or diplayed.
+Since we've already hidden every `li` in the `ul`, all we need to *check* is which element is displayed, *remove* it and *display* the element next to it (or the first one if there is no next element).

 ### Score Keeper